the underwear drawer

 If you could go back in time and decide again whether or not to go into medicine, would you?

 Yes.
 But only because I can't figure out anything else I would be good at.
-I mean, not that I'm so great at this, but you know what I mean.
+I mean, not that I'm so great at this, but you know what I'm saying.